The Hidden Cost of Outdated Charts

 Content debt is the accumulation of outdated material that undermines performance over time.
 Most teams focus on text: old posts, broken links, obsolete advice.

-That omission matters.
-Charts contain date-sensitive data that decays faster than prose, yet most content audits skip right over them.
+Charts are rarely mentioned.
+They hold the most date-sensitive data on the page, yet content audits skip right over them.

 Freshness now accounts for roughly 6% of Google's ranking factors.
 Pages updated at least once per year gain an average of 4.6 ranking positions over stale pages.

 AI-powered search sharpens this effect.
-76.4% of pages cited by ChatGPT were updated within the last 30 days.
-These systems don't just seek accuracy, they seek current accuracy.
+76.4% of pages cited by ChatGPT were updated within the last 30 days, according to Ahrefs.
+These systems reward current accuracy.
 Static charts with old timestamps send the opposite signal.

 Your competitors with fresher data will outrank you, even if your insight is better.